 b.
 It is used in rigid pavement construction (reinforcement-less rigid pavement).

 c.
-In small scale canal construction; PCC is used.
+In small-scale canal construction, PCC is used.

 d.
 It is also used in some stone masonry works.

-Properties of Plain Cement Concrete (PCC)
+3. Properties of Plain Cement Concrete (PCC)

 Some of the properties of plain cement concrete are:

-The tensile strength should be 8-12% of compressive strength and shear strength should be 8-10% of compressive strength.
+The tensile strength should be 8-12% of compressive strength, and shear strength should be 8-10% of compressive strength.

-Compressive strength of the PCC depends upon the following:
+The compressive strength of the PCC depends upon the following:

 i.
 Cement Content